valeIT/valeIT.github.io/_posts/2020-01-09-ios-architectures.md

 View <-> Presenter -> Interactor -> DataManager/Repository/NetworkService

-If your app is really complicated VIPER gives you a clear split or responsibilities.
+If your app is really complicated VIPER gives you a clear separation of responsibilities.
 The offside is having to maintain a lot of files for each screen.

 Create the AppWireframe in the SceneDelegate and keep a strong reference to it so it does not get deallocated: